Zwingli was the leader of the reformation in Switzerland.

 15 And he said to them, "Go into all the world and proclaim the good news to the whole creation.
 16 The one who believes and is baptized will be saved; but the one who does not believe will be condemned.

 It is a fundamental principle in mathematics and logic that the word "and" is a joining word.
-If I require a credit card and an email account to make an online payment, both are necessary.
-If either is missing I will not be able to complete the transaction.
+If we require a credit card and an email account to make an online payment, both are necessary.
+If either is missing we will not be able to complete the transaction.
 In this case, Catholics believe Peter uses the word "and" to join belief and Baptism as the necessary elements of salvation.
 The line after that "the one who does not believe will be condemned" in no way diminishes that association.
 If either of them is missing there is no salvation.
 In this case belief is missing and the person is condemned.
 It's like saying "the one who has a credit card and an email address will be accepted for this online transaction but the one who does not have an email address will be denied."
 Martin Luther, indicates Baptism to be more than a symbolic gesture.
 He said that Baptism...

 "...works the forgiveness of sins, delivers from death and the devil, and grants eternal salvation...."

 Baptism doesn't means every "card carrying" Catholic with a Baptismal Certificate is saved.
 Not at all.
 Catholics believe that the saving grace of Baptism can be easily lost through rebellion, complacency, sin, and disbelief (for instance in nominal or cultural Catholics).
 One problem of being a 2000 year old church is that some people are born into the faith but have very little actual connection to it.
 The saving and redemptive powers imparted by the Holy Spirit during Baptism bring with them the expectation that the Baptised person will make an adult choice for Jesus as soon as they reach the age of reason.
 In theory, this should happen at confirmation (about 10 years old) but in reality it usually happens later during a personal crisis of some sort.
-My surrender to Jesus happened when I was 27 years old.
+My (Hugh) surrender to Jesus happened when I was 27 years old.
 That's when I really encountered him.
 Many faithful "practicing Catholics", have had a "conversion of heart" experience which akin to the Evangelical "born again" experience.
 The Church expects this to happen and also requires it.
-(Catechism 1426) We got an email that said:

 Cornelius was saved before he was baptized.
 Acts 10:47 states that he "received" the Holy Spirit...Also Cornelius spoke in tongues before he was baptized (Acts 10:44-48).
 This New Testament gift is given to those "in the church" (1 Corinthians 12:28)

-I think this is a good point.
+This is a good point.
 It shows that Cornelius received the gifts of the Spirit, but Scripture tells us that having the gift of the Holy Spirit, does not necessarily mean someone is saved.
 Mathew 7:22 says:

 On that day many will say to me, 'Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many deeds of power in your name?'
 Then I will declare to them, 'I never knew you; go away from me, you evil doers.' "